-- 7. Select driver interface level 1 for the Timer and Interrupt Controller software settings. - 8.
-Remove the source file lab2a.c from the project and add lab2b.c, which should be in the code directory of your project.

-- 9. Using the source file lab2b.c, make the appropriate changes to the source file such that it will compile.
+- 7. Remove the source file lab2a.c from the project and add lab2b.c, which should be in the code directory of your project. - 8.
+Make sure to have regenerated the Libraries.
+Why? - 9.
+Using the source file lab2b.c, make the appropriate changes to the source file such that it will compile.
 Reference xparameters.h and the device driver documentation or header files for help. - 10.
 Compile the program and download using GDB.
 Verify the code works correctly. - 11.
-If you stop your program and run it a second time, you may notice that it does not work and the message "Timer counter initialization error" is printed to the serial port.
-Why do you think the initialization failed?
-Step into the XTmrCtr_Initialize function to find the answer.
-However, first you will have to recompile the drivers in debug mode.
-In XPS, select Options → Compiler Options... from the menus.
-Select the Others tab and enter "-g -O0" in the Extra Compiler Flags field to enable debug mode and turn off optimizations for the libraries.
+If the bug with the Fast Download Methodology and GDB did not exist in EDK 6.2i, if you were to you stop your program and run it a second time, you would notice that it does not work and the message "Timer counter initialization error" would be printed to the serial port.
+Why do you think the initialization would fail?
+To find the answer, you would have to step into the XTmrCtr_Initialize function.
+However, first you would have to recompile the drivers in debug mode.
+In XPS, double click the microblaze_0 instance and go to the Processor and Driver Parameters tab of the Software Platform Settings dialog box.
+Entering "-g -O0" in the Extra Compiler Flags field would enable debug mode and turn off optimizations for the libraries.

-When you step through the XTmrCtr_Initialize function you will notice that it fails because the timer is already running from the last time your program was run and the function exits before completing the initialization.
+If you were able to step through the XTmrCtr_Initialize function after stopping and restarting the program in GDB, you would notice that it fails because the timer is already running from the last time your program was run and the function exits before completing the initialization.
 To fix this, you should make sure the timer is not running at the start of your program.
 However, you cannot call the XTmrCtr_Stop function before calling XTmrCtr_Initialize so you must use the level 0 driver interface to disable the timer.
-Look in microblaze_0/include/xtmrctr_I.h to determine how to do this and add it to the beginning of your program.
+Look in microblaze_0/include/xtmrctr_l.h to determine how to do this and add it to the beginning of your program.